appsody/website/content/docs/stacks/publish.md

 2. Push the stack container image to a Docker registry, such as [docker.io](https://docker.io).

-3. Upload the template archives to a suitable web hosting service.
+3. Upload the template archives to a suitable web hosting service, such as GitHub Releases.

 4. To generate the index, run the [`appsody stack add-to-repo`](/content/docs/using-appsody/cli-commands.md/#appsody-stack-addtorepo) command from the root directory of your stack, specifying the repository name and the base URL to use.
 For example:
     ```